VesselFinder — track ships worldwide in real time

 - Large, detailed map

-- Ideal for desktop and bigger screens
+- Ideal for desktop and big screens

 - Quick access on the go

-- A more streamlined interface
+- More streamlined interface

 Free vs. paid version